department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 <div class="feature" markdown="1">

-### Can I get VA health care coverage?
+### Can I get VA health care benefits?

-You may be able to get VA health care if you served on active duty and separated under conditions other than dishonorable.
+You may be able to get VA health care benefits if you served on active duty and separated under conditions other than dishonorable.

+You should know:

+- **If you enlisted after September 7, 1980 or entered active duty after October 16, 1981,** you must have served 24 continuous months or the full period for which you were called to active duty.
+This minimum duty requirement may not apply if you:
+  - Were discharged for a disability that was caused—or made worse by—your active-duty service, **or**
+  - Were discharged for a hardship or "early out," **or**
+  - Served prior to September 7, 1980

+- **If you're a current or former member of the Reserves or National Guard,** you must have been called to active duty by a federal order and completed the full period for which you were called or ordered to active duty.
+If you had or have active-duty status for training purposes only, you don't qualify for VA health care.

+- **If you separated under conditions other than honorable, there are 2 things you can do:**
+  - You can use VA’s Health Benefits Explorer to find out if any exceptions apply to you.
+[Go to the Health Benefits Explorer](http://hbexplorer.vacloud.us/).
+  - Or, you can visit healthcare.gov to find out if you qualify for health insurance.
+[Go to healthcare.gov](https://www.healthcare.gov/).

+#### Enhanced Eligibility Status

-You probably qualify for VA health care if at least 1 of these applies to you:
+You may qualify for enhanced eligibility status (meaning you'll be placed in a higher priority group, which makes you more likely to get benefits) if at least 1 of these applies to you:

 - You receive financial compensation (payments) from VA for a service-connected disability
 - You were discharged for a disability resulting from something that happened to you in the line of duty
 - You were discharged for a disability that got worse in the line of duty